colzela/Berkeley-CS189-Introduction-to-Machine-Learning/Implementing A Neural Network in NumPy/README.md

-# implementing a neural network in NumPy
+# Implementing a neural network in NumPy
 The code is in "hw2.ipynb" file and project requirement is in "hw2.pdf" file.
 In this project, I implement every part of a neural network in NumPy, which includes:
 1. The sigmoid and ReLU activation function;